MicrosoftDocs/PowerShell-Docs/gallery/how-to/managing-profile/managing-account.md

 You may opt out of allowing the PowerShell Gallery to send email when:

 * Another user wishes to contact you regarding a submission you have made;
-* An item is published that you are the co-owner of;
+* A packaged is published that you are the co-owner of;
-* An item is pushed to the PowerShell Gallery using your account
+* A package is pushed to the PowerShell Gallery using your account

 ![Changing email address](../../Images/PSGallery_AccountEmailOptions.png)